Shrinidhi1/DSA/README.md

 - Count 0s and 1s in binary number
 - Toggle kth bit
 - Add and subtract 2 binary numbers
+- Check if it is power of 2
 ## 10. Tree Data Structure
 - Binary Search tree
 - Ternary Search tree